r04922101/go-docker/README.md

 Docker buildkit allows the build container to cache directories for compilers and package managers by adding `--mount=type=cache` to `RUN` command in Dockerfiles. \
 As shown in [buildkit.Dockerfile](./dockerfiles/buildkit.Dockerfile), we mount a cache to `GOMODCACHE` directory, which is the directory where the go command stores downloaded module files. \
 By doing so, we can spare a lot of time for re-downloading packages for every builds.

+## Mount Context, GOCACHE, and GOMODCACHE

+In the above section, we mount `GOMODCACHE` to avoid downloading packages for every builds. \
+Aside from that, we can also mount `docker build context` and `GOCACHE` to the builder. \
+In previous shown dockerfiles, we do not really need to keep Go source code files in the images, but just need to compile them. \

+1. By adding `--mount=target=.` flag to mount the `docker build context` to the builder, we can not only save an intermediate image layer doing `COPY` command.
+2. We can set `--mount=type=cache,target=/root/.cache/go-build` flag to `RUN go build` command to mount the build cache, which contains compiled packages and other build artifacts, to Go's compiler cache folder. \
+By doing so, we don't need to rebuild every earlier-compiled packages.
+3. Set `--mount=type=cache,target=/go/pkg/mod` flag to `RUN go build` command to mount the mod cahce.

+Check [final.Dockerfile](./final.Dockerfile) for the final version of dockerfile.